 - People might disclose their experiences with mental illness and corresponding treatments in different ways. - Understand the costs and benefits of disclosing in the five different ways. - Remember, you will perceive different costs and benefits associated with each of the five ways.
-The costs and benefits you identify may vary by setting.
+The costs and benefits you identify may vary by setting. - Discuss using social media to disclose to someone versus disclosing face to face.

-Table 2.1 "Five Ways to Disclose or Not Disclose" summarizes the five ways people might disclose their experiences with mental illness.
+Table 2.1 "Five Ways to Disclose of Not Disclose" summarizes the five ways people might disclose their experiences with mental illness.